 Photo Credit of Stacey Nemour: Ed Zabel

 Take advantage of my three decades of groundbreaking achievement in the field of flexibility.
 After being Flexibility Coach to top athletes, Olympians, Professional dancers, Cirque Du Soleil performers, Actors, UFC Champion Vitor Belfort & Carlson Gracie Team and too many to list here, all to maximize their potential – I do know the best way to increase flexibility!
-I am thrilled share this new information with you to save you years of frustration, tightness, and pain.
+I am thrilled share this information with you the best way to increase flexibility and save you from years of frustration, tightness, and pain.

 I have worked with countless individuals that were told by a misinformed coach or instructor that they would never be flexible.
 On every count I have proven them wrong.
 The instructors were not equipped with the right knowledge to offer the desperately needed help.
 Sadly, planting a false belief that this is a life sentence of feeling tight and limited.